-There are lot of rumours and myths in the market when it comes to investing in share market or managing your money.
+There are a lot of rumors and myths in the market when it comes to investing in share market or managing your money.
+Want to learn about investing in share market from scratch?
 These myths are told to us so many times that we get accustomed to it as if it is true.

 Some of these myths are very dangerous and it’s better to know them and be secure so that you do not repeat them next time.

 15 myths about money and investing in share market-

 This is the very common statement which everyone starts saying whenever market corrects from its high.

 Probably this statement was very prevalent before 2008 market crash.
 Isn’t it?

 Learn more about money and investing with Stock Investing Made Easy by Market Experts

 2. It must be right since it’s on CNBC